tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

     Values in the range 0-223 (decimal) are assigned via Specification Required [RFC8126].
 Values in the range 224-255 (decimal) are reserved for Private Use [RFC8126].
-Setting a "Recommended" column value to Y or D requires Standards
+Setting a "Recommended" column value to "Y" or "D" requires Standards
     Action {{!RFC8126}}.
 Any state transition to or from a "Y" or "D" value requires IESG Approval.
 ~~~